USAJOBS/help-center/how-to/account/documents/resume/upload.md

 category: resume
 tags: [account, documents, resume, upload, support-resume]
 ---
+You can upload or build up to 5 resumes.

-1. Log into your USAJOBS My Account.
+1. Sign into your USAJOBS account.
-2. Select Resumes section of your account.
+2. Click Documents—it will default to display resumes.
-3. Select **Upload New Resume**.
+3. Click **Upload or build resume**.
-4. Enter a unique name for this resume (100 characters max)
-5. Select **Choose File**.
+4. Choose **Upload  resume**.
-6. Browse the documents stored on your computer, select the resume you would like to upload, then select **Open**.
+5. Browse the documents stored on your computer, select the resume you would like to upload, and select **Open**.
-7. Select **Upload**.
-USAJOBS allows users to upload up to 5 resumes.
+6. Name your resume-the default name will match the file title from your computer.
+You have the option to edit the name of the resume.
+7. Click **Complete Upload**.

+You can also build a resume using our Resume Builder tool.

+## Do all agencies accept uploaded resumes or documents?
-**Please note**: In the Select Resume step of the USAJOBS application process, you will have the opportunity to upload a resume.
-Not all agencies accept uploaded documents/resumes.
-If the agency does not accept uploaded documents/resumes, then you will not see this option when you click to apply for the position.
+No, not all agencies accept uploaded resumes or documents from USAJOBS.
+If the agency does not accept uploaded resumes or documents, you will skip this step during the USAJOBS application process.
+You may be asked to upload a resume when you enter the agency application system.